Cgarg9/Go-Practice/loadBalancers/roundRobin/README.md

 ## Future Improvements

-- *Health Checks:* Implement periodic health checks to detect if a backend server is down and exclude it from the round-robin rotation.
 - *Dynamic Server Addition/Removal:* Allow adding/removing backend servers at runtime.
 - *Logging & Monitoring:* Add request logs and metrics to track performance.
 - *Sticky Sessions:* Maintain session affinity for specific clients.